 For more information, see Frequently Asked Questions.

 Occupational Health and Safety is a career path with remarkable possibilities.
-As a graduate of Saskatchewan Polytechnic's OHS Practitioner applied certificate program graduate, you’ll have the skills you need for entry level positions with federal, provincial and municipal governments, mining and milling companies, oil and gas companies, health-care facilities, educational institutions, trades, construction and safety associations.
+As a graduate of Saskatchewan Polytechnic's OHS Practitioner applied certificate program, you’ll have the skills you need for a career with federal, provincial and municipal governments, mining and milling companies, oil and gas companies, health-care facilities, educational institutions, trades, construction and safety associations.

 For more information, contact the Student Employment Services at the Saskatchewan Polytechnic's campus nearest you or visit www.healthcareersinsask.ca.